TCU vs. West Virginia NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- TCU has combined with its opponents to score more than 56.5 points in all five games this season.
+- TCU and its opponents have combined to go over the current 56.5-point total in all five games this season.

 - West Virginia's games have gone over 56.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 65.5, is 9.0 points above Saturday's over/under.
+- The combined points per game average of the two teams, 65.5, is 9.0 points more than Saturday's over/under.

-- The 54.5 combined points per game that these two squads have allowed this season are 2.0 fewer than the 56.5 total in this contest.
+- The 54.5 combined points per game that these two squads have allowed this season are 2.0 fewer than the 56.5 over/under in this contest.

 - Horned Frogs games this season feature an average total of 60.4 points, a number 3.9 points higher than Saturday's over/under.

-- The 52.9 PPG average total in Mountaineers games this season is 3.6 points fewer than this game's over/under.
+- In 2021, games involving the Mountaineers have averaged a total of 52.9 points, 3.6 fewer than this game's set over/under.

 TCU Stats and Trends

-- Thus far this season TCU has one win against the spread.
+- TCU has one win against the spread in six games this year.

 - The Horned Frogs have been favored by 4.5 points or more two times this season and have not covered the spread in any of them.

-- TCU is 1-4 against the spread and 3-3 overall this season when the team puts up more than 22.5 points.
+- When TCU records more than 22.5 points, it is 1-4 against the spread and 3-3 overall.

 - In games that TCU piles up over 350.7 yards, the team is 1-4 against the spread and 3-3 overall.